Probate Shortcuts in Wyoming

 Wyoming has a simplified probate process for small estates.
 To use it, an executor files a written request with the local probate court asking to use the simplified procedure.
 The court may authorize the executor to distribute the assets without having to jump through the hoops of regular probate.

-You can use the simplified small estate process in Wyoming if the value of the entire estate, including real estate and mineral interests, is $200,000 or less.
+You can use the simplified small estate process in Wyoming if the value of the entire estate, including real estate and mineral interests, less liens and encumbrances, is $200,000 or less.
 Wyo.
 Stat. § 2-1-205.

 For More Information